Last updated on 2026-03-12

 Graduates of the Occupational Therapist Assistant & Physiotherapist Assistant program can pursue a variety of rewarding career paths in Canada, including:

-- Occupational Therapist Assistant (OTA): Support occupational therapists in implementing treatment plans to help clients regain independence in daily activities.
+- Occupational Therapist Assistant (OTA): Assist occupational therapists in implementing treatment plans to help clients regain independence in daily activities.

-- Physiotherapist Assistant (PTA): Assist physiotherapists in delivering rehabilitation services, focusing on improving clients' physical function.
+- Physiotherapist Assistant (PTA): Support physiotherapists in delivering rehabilitation services, focusing on improving clients' physical function.

-- Rehabilitation Aide: Work in rehabilitation facilities, providing support to therapists and assisting clients during therapy sessions.
+- Rehabilitation Aide: Work in rehabilitation facilities, assisting therapists with patient care and administrative tasks.

-- Community Support Worker: Help individuals with disabilities or health challenges to live independently and participate in community activities.
+- Community Support Worker: Provide support to individuals with disabilities or health challenges in community settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.